microsoft/playwright/docs/src/test-api/class-test.md

 ## method: Test.describe.configure
 * since: v1.10

-Set execution mode of execution for the enclosing scope.
+Configures the enclosing scope.
 Can be executed either on the top level or inside a describe.
 Configuration applies to the entire scope, regardless of whether it run before or after the test declaration.

 Learn more about the execution modes [here](../test-parallel.md).